Essonne

-Essonne ([ɛsɔn]) is a département of France in the southern Île-de-France region.
+Essonne ([ɛsɔn]) is a department in the southern suburb part of the Île-de-France region.
 It is named after the river Essonne.
-In 2019, it had a population of 1,301,659 across 194 communes.
+In 2019, it had a population of 1,301,659, across 194 communes.

-Essonne was formed on 1 January 1968 when Seine-et-Oise was split into smaller départements.
+Essonne was formed on 1 January 1968, when Seine-et-Oise was split into smaller departments.
 Its prefecture is Évry-Courcouronnes.
 Its INSEE and postcode number is 91.

 History

-The Essonne département was created on 1 January 1968, from the southern portion of the former département of Seine-et-Oise.
+The Essonne department was created on 1 January 1968, from the southern portion of the former department of Seine-et-Oise.

 In June 1963, Carrefour S.A. opened the first hypermarket in the Paris region at Sainte-Geneviève-des-Bois (although the word "hypermarché" was first used only in 1966).
 Based on the ideas put forward by the American logistics pioneer Bernardo Trujillo, the centre offered on a single 2500 m² site a hitherto unknown combination of wide choice and low prices, supported by 400 car parking spaces.

-In 1969, the communes of Châteaufort and Toussus-le-Noble were separated from Essonne and added to the département of Yvelines.
+In 1969, the communes of Châteaufort and Toussus-le-Noble were separated from Essonne and added to the department of Yvelines.

 Geography

 Essonne belongs to the region of Île-de-France.

-It has borders with the départements of:
+It has borders with the departments of: